kondwa/BlockVotes/README.md

 ```

 ## Usage

-- **Viewing the Blockchain**: The home page displays all blocks in the chain with their details
-- **Casting a Vote**: Enter your ID and chosen candidate, then click "Cast Vote"
+- **Create an Account**: Register a new user account to start voting
+- **Login**: Use your credentials to log in
+- **Voting**: Navigate to the voting page to cast your vote
+- **Candidate Selection**: Choose from the list of candidates and submit your vote
 - **Viewing Pending Votes**: Navigate to the Pending page to see votes waiting to be mined
-- **Mining**: Click "Mine Block" to process pending votes into a new block
+- **Close Voting**: Click the "Close Voting" button to mine the pending votes into a new block
+- **Check Blockchain**: View the entire blockchain and verify the integrity of the votes
+- **View Results**: Check the aggregated vote counts for each candidate

 ## Educational Purpose